MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 ### Local sign-in

 To sign in locally with a username and password, turn on the common area phone, select **Sign in on this device**, and follow the sign-in directions on the device.
-Once signed in, the phone will display the common area phone user interface.
+Once signed in, the phone will display the common area phone user experience.

 ### Sign in from another device

 You can also sign into to a common area phone from another device using a code.
-When you sign-in this way, you'll enter the username and password on another device, rather than on the phone itself.
+When you sign in this way, you'll enter the username and password on another device, rather than on the phone itself.

 To do this, open a browser on your other device and go to https://www.microsoft.com/devicelogin.
 On your common area phone, look for the code displayed on the sign-in screen, and follow the sign in instructions.